 Where the management of a fund or a segment of a fund is transferred to a third party, the right to exercise voting rights will normally also be transferred to this third party.
 This third party is likewise required to exercise voting rights in the best interests of the fund and the unit certificate holders in question and in accordance with the investment goals and investment policy of the relevant fund.
 The third party's engagement policy may differ from this Raiffeisen KAG engagement policy.
-If the exercise of voting rights is not transferred to the third party, Raiffeisen KAG does not exercise the voting rights.
+If the exercise of voting rights is not transferred to the third party, Raiffeisen KAG will only exercise the voting rights if the shares are also contained in funds managed by Raiffeisen KAG and the voting rights are exercised for these shares.